jnnbgamble/testing/chipotle.md

 **6 Make a list of all of the CSV or TSV files in the [our class repo] (https://github.com/ga-students/DS-SEA-3). repo (using a single command).
 You will be working on your local repo on your laptop.
 Think about how wildcard characters can help you with this task**

+'''
+find . -name *.csv
+find . -name *.tsv
+'''

+This command only works if you're currently in the class repository.

 **7 Count the approximate number of occurrences of the word "dictionary" (regardless of case) across all files of [our class repo] (https://github.com/ga-students/DS-SEA-3)**

+grep...